johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL4.4 Aircraft Performance and Weight+Balance.md

 [[FAR 91.9 Flight Manual, Marking, and Placard Reqs|FAR 91.9]] requires the pilot to comply with the aircraft's operating limitations, which include weight & balance.
 And it's critical to comply for safety reasons.
 Hence, we compute it before each flight.

 1. [[MGW]], [[MRW]], [[MTOW]], and [[MLW]]
-2. Effect of CG location on stability and performance ([[Static vs Dynamic Stability and How Trainer Planes Are Designed]])
+2. Effect of CG location on:^[[[Static vs Dynamic Stability and How Trainer Planes Are Designed]]]
+	1. stability
+	2. performance
 3. Effect of gross weight on performance
 4. How to calculate
 	1. By hand